MarvinJWendt/testza/README.md

 but validate the exisiting one.
 To re-create a snapshot, you can delete the according file in /testdata/snapshots/.

+NOTICE: \r\n will be replaced with \n to make the files consistent between operating systems.

 #### SnapshotValidate

 ```go